 Our ride wasn’t about seeing old stuff or even visiting the waterfall for which Kulen is also well known for.
 I was there at the weekend before New Year and so the car park was packed with day tripping locals.
 They all come to swim in the waterfall and eat in the riverside restaurants.

 On paper our route wasn’t so bad.
 Equal parts uphill and downhill, 40Km or so.
-It’s also pretty hot, around 35C.
+It’s also pretty hot at that time of year, around 35C.
 But still not so bad.
 The route was mainly on dirt trails and tracks, some wide – others just narrow footpaths through the jungle.
 The problem as that as the trails and tracks were so dry the 40Km was on sand for most of the way.
 If you’ve ever tries riding a bike in sand, you’ll know how hard that is.
 Not only when you’re going uphill, but also trying to stay on when you head downhill, come around a corner and plough straight into 15cm deep sand.

 So that added to the fun. :-)